tableau/TabPy/server.md

 ```

-For this to be successful, Tableau-Python-Server environment should be active.
+For this to be successful, if you installed TabPy in a Conda environment, make sure that it is active.

 ##Extending the Environment

-If your functionality depends on Python packages that are not included in the Anaconda distribution, you need to install them into the environment Tableau-Python-Server to make them available to the server process.
+If your functionality depends on Python packages that are not included, you need to install them into your Python environment to make them available to the server process.

 The following code snippet assumes you have already run `setup.sh` or `setup.bat`, which created a Conda environment and started the server process in that environment.